neurobagel/neurobagel.github.io/demo.md

 # Welcome to our OHBM Poster demo

 Thank you for checking out our OHBM poster.
-Come and take a look at our the neurobagel Git organization and get in touch: https://github.com/neurobagel
+Come and [take a look at our the neurobagel Git organization](https://github.com/neurobagel) and get in touch!

 Here is a brief video of our Annotation tool prototype in action: